meafsal005/fake-or-not-project/README.md

 # fake-or-not-project
-text xlassification and prediction of a fake twitter account
+text classification and prediction of a fake twitter account